YashviMehta03/stock_transformers_documentation/docs/LSTM.md

 Long Short-Term Memory (LSTM) is a type of recurrent neural network (RNN) that can process and analyze sequential data, such as text, speech, and time series.
 LSTMs are well-suited for problems involving large data sequences and can identify both short-term and long-term dependencies.

+## Why LSTM for stock predictions ?

+* Long Short-Term Memory (LSTM) is a type of recurrent neural network (RNN) that can process and analyze sequential data, such as time series. ​

+* Stock prices, are non-stationary and exhibit trends and seasonality.
+LSTMs can handle these non-linear relationships within the data.​

+* LSTM's can learn long and short term dependencies by selectively retaining information through the memory cell and gates.​

+* Our LSTM model takes 5 features namely, Open, High, Low, Adjusted close and Volume and label is the Closing Price .
 ## LSTM model layers

 ``` python